How Safe is Mouthwash for Kids?

 Here are the reasons why:

-1. As per the American Dental Association, children under 6 years of age should not indulge in using mouthwash.
+As per the American Dental Association, children under 6 years of age should not use mouthwash.
 Most mouthwashes for adults are high in alcohol content.
-As a strong antimicrobial agent that kills the bacteria in the mouth, alcohol in mouthwash is perfectly safe for adults.
-But it can be harmful for kids as they tend to swallow most of the liquid while swishing.
-The muscle reflexes in young children and their fine motor control may not have developed fully in young children.
-So they may not properly spit out the mouthwash, and are very likely to swallow it.
-It is better to restrain from letting the little ones use mouthwash.
+As a strong antimicrobial agent that kills bacteria in the mouth, alcohol in mouthwash is perfectly safe for adults.
+But it can be harmful for kids, as they tend to swallow most of the liquid while swishing.
+The muscle reflexes and fine motor control of young children may not be fully developed.
+So, they may not properly spit out the mouthwash and are very likely to swallow it.
+It is better to refrain from letting little ones use mouthwash.

-2. Most mouth rinses contain fluoride.
-Though consuming fluoride could help your child develop strong, healthy teeth, as per the National Institutes for Health (NIH) children below 8 years must not consume more than 1mg of fluoride per day.
+Most mouth rinses contain fluoride.
+Though consuming fluoride could help your child develop strong, healthy teeth, as per the National Institutes of Health (NIH), children below 8 years must not consume more than 1 mg of fluoride per day.
 Orthodontists in Monrovia recommend mild, child-friendly mouthwashes for kids who are wearing braces.
-Continuous exposure to the chemical at the early stages of tooth development can cause fluorosis that leads to unpleasant spots or streaks on the teeth.
+Continuous exposure to the chemical at the early stages of tooth development can cause fluorosis, which leads to unpleasant spots or streaks on the teeth.

-Pick Right Mouthwash for Kids With Pediatric Dentist in Monrovia:
+Pick the Right Mouthwash for Kids With a Pediatric Dentist in Monrovia:

-If you are keen to let your children get used to mouthwash once they turn 6, then get them mild, alcohol-free mouthwash.
+If you are keen to let your children get used to mouthwash once they turn 6, then get them a mild, alcohol-free mouthwash.
 Colgate Phos-Flur OrthoDefense Anticavity Mouth Rinse or ACT Anticavity Mouthwash with a slight flavor are good for that extra layer of protection against white spots without burning the mouth.
-Consult with your pediatric dentist in Monrovia for selecting the right mouthwash for your kid.
+Consult with your pediatric dentist in Monrovia to select the right mouthwash for your kid.

 Conclusion: